 BCM 51000 Topics in Environmentally Sustainable Construction, Design and Development - This course explores environmental sustainability in all its forms, starting with the historical and theoretical basis and continuing through an understanding of sustainable building construction, design, development, and renewable energy strategies/management tools and how these can be applied in practice.
 Typically offered Fall Spring Summer.
-3 Credit hours, CRN 15553
+3 credit hours, CRN 15553

 BCM 52500 Managing Construction Quality - Advanced techniques for assessing the success of construction project management including schedule cost, safety and quality measurements.
 Impacts of pre planning, human factors, and communication systems on quality and productivity.
 Statistical methods for analysis of construction operations.
 Typically offered Fall.
-3 Credit hours, CRN 15075
+3 credit hours, CRN 15075

 BCM 53500 Construction Accounting and Financial Management - Accounting techniques, financial methods, and financial management for construction firm management.
 Analysis techniques for contemporary construction company accounting and finance practice with an emphasis on cash flow analysis and cash management.
 Typically offered Fall.
-3 Credit hours, 15090
+3 credit hours, 15090

 BCM 58100 Optimization Methods - A study of basic methods to find optimal solutions for real world problems.
 This course will provide graduate students analytical and mathematical tools for providing best solutions in terms of problem formulation, optimal decision-making, and maximizing benefits/effectiveness and minimizing costs.
+3 credit hours.

 BCM 58100 Construction Information Management - The course will focus on the methods used in building construction process for coordination and clash prevention, 4D scheduling, BIM in field management, and technologies for information sharing, collaboration and communication.
 The students will gain hands-on experience with Navisworks and Solibri and they will be introduced to Autodesk BIM 360 Field and Glue.
 Basic knowledge of Autodesk Revit is required.
+3 credit hours.